ito-soft-design/ladder_drive/README.md

 ## LadderDrive programming

-LadderDrive program file is located under the asm directory.
+The Ladderdrive program file is located under the asm directory.
 By default, use asm/main.esc.
 Edit it and programming.

 Refer [Wiki](https://github.com/ito-soft-design/ladder_drive/wiki/mnemonic) to check mnemonic.